shadowa2j/it-automation-tools/AD_User_Export_Import_Tools/README.md

 # AD User Export and Import Tools

-PowerShell scripts for bulk exporting and importing Active Directory user accounts with all attributes.
+PowerShell scripts for bulk exporting and importing Active Directory user accounts with all attributes, plus specialized tools for phone number management.

 ## Overview

-This toolkit provides two complementary scripts for managing Active Directory user data:
+This toolkit provides complementary scripts for managing Active Directory user data:
 - **Export-ADUsersFromOU.ps1** - Export all users from an OU (and sub-OUs) with all attributes to CSV
 - **Import-ADUsersFromCSV.ps1** - Import and update AD users from CSV with extensive validation and safety features
+- **Export-WilbertUsersPhoneNumbers.ps1** - Export phone numbers for Wilbert users from specific OU
+- **Update-PhoneNumbersFromSignatures.ps1** - Match and update phone numbers from external data sources
+- **Update-ADPhoneNumbers.ps1** - Bulk update Active Directory phone numbers with logging and WhatIf support

 ## Features